DoD-Platform-One/Twistlock/README.md

 This installation follows the Twistlock documented guidance.
 Twistlock documentation can be found at:
 <https://docs.paloaltonetworks.com/prisma/prisma-cloud/20-04/prisma-cloud-compute-edition-admin/welcome.html>

 The Twistlock Console is deployed as a part of the gitops.
 Once deployed the process of setting up daemonsets is currently a manual process.
-For this installation the following information is needed:
+In order to install the following is required:

 ### Prerequisites

 * Kubernetes cluster deployed
 * Kubernetes config installed in `~/.kube/config`
-* Elasticsearch and Kibana deployed to Kubernetes namespace
+* Elasticsearch, Keycloak and Kibana deployed and accessable.

 Install kubectl